Sajitha Betti

 Sajitha Betti is an Indian actress known for her works in Malayalam television serials and films.

 Biography

 Sajitha Betti belongs to a community of Urdu-speaking Muslims from Hyderabad.
 She is married to Shamas.
-She has two elder brothers and two sisters; Wahida Betti, Mothilal, Sahida Betti and Heeralal.
+She has two elder brothers and two sisters; Wahida Betti, Mothilal, Sahida Betti, and Heeralal.
 She married Shamas on 12 August 2012.
 She has featured in many albums and advertisements.
+Her daughter Ezzah Fathima Shamas is well known for her debut role of Devutty in Santhwanam.
+Ezzah is currently working in Chandrikayilaliyunna Chandrakantham where Sajitha Betti also playing a lead role.